 Conditionally admitted students, however, must meet all of the prescribed program requirements before conferral of degree candidacy.

-Students in the basic track who meet admission requirements and have more than three undergraduate competencies will be offered conditional admission.
+Students in the basic concentration who meet admission requirements and have more than three undergraduate competencies will be offered conditional admission.
 While completing these competencies, students will be registered as post-baccalaureate students.

 Degree Completion Process

 There are five steps to completing a master’s degree at Slippery Rock University.
 Students must: